Labyrinth 1: Jail

 Awe gave way to dread.
 Soon, I’d be packing for military school in Texas.

-Then my dad surprised me.
+Then my dad surprised me a second time.